 Once you have the right equipment, the next step is tuning in the HD channels.
 The procedure for setting up your TV to recognize the new signals will be different based on your manufacturer and TV model.
 Please refer to your TV’s manual for instructions.
 In general the procedure is as follows:

 2. Go into setup options

 3. Look for the option to automatically scan for all channels be sure the tuner is set to scan for CABLE TV or CABLE input—not antenna)

 4. Run the scan.
 The scan may take a few minutes as the TV looks for all available signals.
 As long as you have the right type of tuner and have selected the correct input source, the TV should now recognize the new digital and HD signals.
 You can then tune to the channels just like any other channel.
 Remember the specific procedure may vary by TV manufacturer and model.
 You may have to refer to your TV’s instruction manual.

 Is wireless internet available in the halls?

 We have internet access in all halls.
-As Fall 2012, all UNH residence halls will be wi-fi capable, but each student will also have a wired connection available in their rooms.
+All UNH residence halls are wi-fi capable, but each student will also have a wired connection available in their rooms.
 All residence halls lounges have wi-fi connections.